radeusgd/quartz/README.md

 ## Language
 Quartz is a functional language featuring:
-- static type system with basic inference (although recursive types have to be specified as well as top-level types, so that each exported function is documented with a proper type signature)
+- static type system with basic inference (although recursive types have to be specified as well as top-level types, so that each exported function is documented with a proper type signature, but when using local definition blocks, type signatures may be omitted and the types will be inferred)
 - polymorphism
 - lazy evaluation (for example `if` is defined as a function inside the language)
 - custom polymorphic, recursive datatypes (`List a`, `Maybe a` are defined inside the language)